GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 - Child of:
  [`Basalt`](#basalt)

+- The definition of tholeiite and alkali basalt here are more prescriptive than those found in most reference authorities.
+This is to actually provide some descriptive criteria to allow assignment of rocks on a hand sample basis to the tholeiite or alkali basalt categories if detailed petrographic or chemical data are available.
 - Alkali olivine basalt is silica-undersaturated, characterized by the absence of orthopyroxene, absence of quartz, presence of olivine, and typically contains some feldspathoid mineral, alkali feldspar or